Skip to content

 Who this is for

 Anyone who wants a better understanding of various aspects of their financial life.
 Maybe you want to see your spending patterns and optimize something.
 Or maybe you want to track your FIRE goals.
-This tool will be especially useful if you have savings and/or investments, and/or if you want to estimate and optimize taxes.
+This set of tools will be especially useful if you have multiple accounts, savings and/or investments, want to track cash spending, and also if you want to optimise tax-related things.
 You can get an idea of the existing functionality at the Functionality page.
 Where the feature does not exist yet, Beancount excels in flexibility and extensibility.

-If your things are simple enough, you can always use spreadheets or one of the alternative tools).
-But with Beancount you can track almost anything finance-related and the is existing code for a lot of use-cases.
-In my opinion, it’s the best product in the (open source ✖ available features ✖ hackability) niche.
+If your things are simple enough, you can always use spreadsheets or one of the alternative tools.
+But with Beancount you can track almost anything finance-related and there is existing code for a lot of use-cases.
+In my opinion, it's the best product in the (open source ✖ available features ✖ hackability) niche.

 Finally, if you were already interested in plain-text accounting premises but lazy enough not to bother tracking all transactions manually or setting up Beancount from scratch and testing all the libraries, or both.
-If you want to get Fava in Docker or Podman and avoid the hassle of setting up Python, pip, etc on your platform (but still want to have your data kept private without leaking anywhere), this may be the easiest Beancount tutorial to follow.
+If you want to get Fava in Docker or Podman and avoid the hassle of setting up Python, pip, etc on your platform (but still want to have your data kept private), this may be the easiest Beancount tutorial to follow.

 This system may appear complicated on the first glance.
 You will still have to learn how plain text accounting and Beancount in particular works.
-In exchange you receive a lot of flexibility and ability to do whatever you want to do with your financial data (especially if you prefer Python coding over spreadsheet management).
+There may be some technical details to learn.
+In exchange you receive a lot of flexibility and ability to do whatever you want to do with your financial data (especially if you prefer Python coding over spreadsheet management: it is not required for most of the already provided functionality).

 Everything is configurable via Beancount files, YAML files (introduced in Lazy Beancount) and some additional UIs.
-Being comfortable working with command line, structured text files and version control system (e.g. git) will be a plus.
+Being comfortable working with command line, structured text files and version control system (e.g. git) will be an advantage.
 Some amount of coding (in Python) will be helpful if you want to extend the framework.

 Why this guide exists